Show Connector Trails

 The Mississippi River Trail (MRT) in the Iowa Quad Cities extends from the west end of Davenport to Bettendorf on the east.
 Additionally, a section of the MRT in Buffalo is now on a paved, off-road trail.
 The trail runs through downtowns, residential areas and historic districts, and passes riverfront parks.
 Sweeping riverfront vistas are abundant all along the trail in Iowa and also along the MRT in Illinois.

 In its entirety, the Mississippi River Trail -- coursing along America’s backbone, the Mississippi River, from its headwaters in Itasca, Minnesota to the Gulf of Mexico -- offers approximately 3,000 miles of on-road bikeways and pedestrian and bicycle pathways for the recreational enjoyment, health, conservation and tourism development of river communities, river states, and the nation.
 The trail provides access and connections to neighborhoods, commercial districts, industrial areas, recreational areas, and historical landmarks at the local, state, and national level.

-Within the Iowa Quad Cities region, the cities of Davenport, Bettendorf, and Riverdale maintain the MRT and promote access.
+Within the Iowa Quad Cities region, the cities of Buffalo, Davenport, Bettendorf, and Riverdale maintain the MRT and promote access.